- Associate Provost Int'l Programs

 After you complete your degree program (and final term of registration), immigration regulations allow you a 60-day grace period (F-1 visa holder) or a 30-day grace period (J-1 visa holders) in which you may remain in the U.S. The grace period begins from the last day of the term for which you were last registered and not from the expiration date on the I-20 or DS-1029.F-1 visa holders a 60-day grace period and J-1's a 30-day grace period in which you may remain in the U.S. (60 or 30 days from the last day of the term, not 60 or 30 days from the expiration date on your I-20 or DS-2019).

 We ask that you submit a Notice of Departure Form if you will be departing from the U.S. or changing to a new visa status.
 You do not need to submit the Notice of Departure Form if you plan to:

-Notice of Departure Form (pdf)
+Please see our Notice of Departure Form on our Forms page.

 F-1 and J-1 visa holders coming to OSU from another U.S. college, university or language school will be considered a “transfer student” and will need to complete an immigration transfer to OSU within the first two weeks of class in order to initiate the release of your SEVIS record.
 Prior to your arrival on-campus, please work with your previous school to complete and return the appropriate forms.
 Failure to complete this process within the first 2 weeks of starting classes could result in a violation of your F-1 or J-1 status.